oliver-kriska/expert/README.md

 ```
 Available recipes:
     compile project             # Compile the given project.
     deps project                # Run mix deps.get for the given project
-    mix cmd *project          # Run a mix command in one or all projects
+    mix cmd *project            # Run a mix command in one or all projects.
+Use `just test` to run tests.
     release-all                 # Build releases for all target platforms
     release-local               # Build a release for the local system
     release-plain               # Build a plain release without burrito
     run project +ARGS           # Run an arbitrary command inside the given project directory
     start *opts="--port 9000"   # Start the local development server
+    test project="all" *args="" # Run tests in the given project
 ```